 Line a rimmed baking sheet with parchment paper.

 In a large bowl whisk together the flour, sugar, baking powder, and salt.
 Set aside.

 Combine the wet ingredients:

 Measure out 2/3 cup milk.
-In a medium bowl whisk together about half of the milk, along with the currants and the egg.
+In a medium bowl whisk together about half of the milk along with the currants and the egg.
 You will use the rest of the milk later.
-Set bowl and remaining milk aside.
+Set the bowl and remaining milk aside.

 Grate the butter:

 Place a box grater over the prepared baking sheet.
 Grate the frozen butter on the large holes of a box grater.
-When you get down to a small nub of butter, chop that nub into a few small pieces.
+When you get down to a small nub of butter, chop it into a few small pieces.